 - You claim within the specified time limits

 - You fall into a specified category of claimant such as a surviving spouse, civil partner, child or cohabitee

-The other common grounds for a will dispute or inheritance dispute are if you do not accept the validity of a Will on grounds such as:
+The other common grounds for a Will dispute or Inheritance dispute the validity of a Will on grounds such as:

-- You want to challenge the mental capacity (testamentary capacity) of the deceased when he/she made the Will
+- Challenge the mental capacity (testamentary capacity) of the deceased the will was made.

-- You want to challenge the proper execution or interpretation of a Will
+- Challenge the proper execution or interpretation of a Will

-- You believe there was another agreement with the deceased before death relating to the disposal of his/her estate
+- You believe there was another agreement with the deceased before death relating to the estate.